Maintain peace, law and order in Punjab should be taken seriously: Cong after clash in Patiala | Politics

 The Congress on Friday said law and order in the border state of Punjab should be taken seriously, hours after two groups clashed in Patiala that led the authorities to clamp an 11-hour curfew in the district.

-Former Congress chief said peace and harmony are imperative for the state which is ''not the place to carry out experiments''.
+Former Congress chief Rahul Gandhi said peace and harmony are imperative for the state which is ''not the place to carry out experiments''.

 Local authorities announced an 11-hour curfew in Patiala district after four people were injured when two groups clashed over an ''anti-Khalistan march''.